 Pacem in Terris is a place of beauty and incredible peace.
 Everyone who comes through the door feels special because they sense that God has prepared this place just for them.
-But our community house–Our Lady of Pacem–is only a doorway that leads to the heart of Pacem; the hermitage.
+Our community house – Our Lady of Pacem – is a doorway that leads to the heart of Pacem; the hermitage.
 In that sanctuary of silence and solitude, riches beyond the human imagination await the open heart.
-It would be our prayer that one day you will visit as our guest or as a hermit.
+It is our prayer that one day you will visit as our guest or as a hermit.

-We have done our best to anticipate your questions, and answered them below.
-If you have any other questions or concerns, please feel free to contact us at 763-444-6408.
+We have done our best to anticipate your questions and answered them below.
+If you have any other questions or concerns, please feel free to contact us.

-Upon arrival, you will be welcomed by a staff member who will answer any questions you may have and invite you to share any special prayer requests (The Pacem staff prays for all our guests during their stay).
-You then will be taken, with a food basket and your belongings to your hermitage.
+Upon arrival, you will be welcomed by a staff member who will answer any questions you may have and invite you to share any special prayer requests.
+The Pacem staff prays for all our guests during their stay.
+You then will be taken, with your belongings to your hermitage.

 Once nestled in your hermitage, your holy time begins.
 Pray with Scripture.
 Read your Bible and spend time just talking to God and listening for His Word.
 Don’t be anxious.
 Matthew 7:7-8 says, “Ask and it will be given to you; seek and you will find; knock and the door will be opened to you.
 For everyone who asks, receives; he who seeks finds; and to him who knocks, the door will be opened.”